 For Stray, too much contemporary journalism is either “in service to the status quo” or represented by a “zealous suspicion of power.”
 Neither of these frameworks for journalism encourage deep engagement with systems, Stray argues.
 He proposes a different framework, drawing on the participatory values of “maker culture” (see for example Make magazine): “Geeks who like to understand very complex systems, and tinker with them.”
 Journalism today lacks that drive to tinker, to fix, to make better, which is rooted in the complex intersection of a desire to know (expertise) and a desire to change.
 “Where is the journalism for the idealist doer with a burning curiosity?” he asks.

 As someone who dabbles in and has a deep appreciation for the maker communities that Stray references, I like the idea of infusing journalism with a maker ethos.
-To be sure, there are those out there who already embody the values that Stray describes – he mentions one in his blog post and I can think of a number of others, both organizations and individuals.
-But I am left wondering, how do we create a cultural shift, or take advantage of the cultural shift already occurring in newsrooms, to better equip and inspire people to do that kind of journalism Stray describes?
+To be sure, there are those out there who already embody the values that Stray describes.
+But I am left wondering, how do we create a cultural shift to better equip and inspire people to do the kind of journalism Stray describes?

 The Center for Ecoliteracy notes, “Thinking systemically requires several shifts in perception, which lead in turn to… different ways to organize institutions and society.
 These shifts are not either/or alternatives, but rather movements along a continuum.”
 They lis six shifts in perception that are necessary to think in terms of systems, and many have resonance in the shifting landscape of media and journalism: